thaliaarchi/notes/wspace/assembly/parsing.md

 ### Unresolved

-The rules for underscores in number should be compared to other languages.
+The rules for underscores in integers should be compared to other languages.
 It may make sense to forbid trailing or multiple consecutive underscores.
-Trailing underscores may be problematic when abutted with a word and, if allowed, may need to be consumed lazily in the number grammar, so they are a part of the word token; however, I cannot think of a case where such a token pair would be parsed separately instead of joined a single identifier.
+Trailing underscores may be problematic when abutted with a word and, if allowed, may need to be consumed lazily in the integer grammar, so they are a part of the word token; however, I cannot think of a case where such a token pair would be parsed separately instead of joined a single identifier.

 Perhaps underscores or another symbol could represent leading zeros in Whitespace assembly numeric literals.
 Underscores have no semantic meaning in